17. An unquiet Day

 Click here to see how the staff of the Spectacles Commission sings the song

-The readers of the English Michael Glenny translation and the readers of the Dutch translation may wonder why this song is mentioned here, since neither Glenny nor Fondse were very accurate at this point.
-Fondse repla-ced the song by a Dutch childrens’ song, and Glenny substituted Glorious sea, sacred Baikal blithely by Эй ухнем (Ey Ukhnem) or The Song of the Volga Boatmen, also known as The Volga Burlak's Song.
+The readers of the English Michael Glenny translation and the readers of the Dutch translation may wonder why the song Glorious sea, sacred Baikal is discussed here, since neither Glenny nor Fondse were very accurate in their translations at this point.
+Fondse replaced the song by a Dutch childrens’ song, and Glenny substituted Glorious sea, sacred Baikal blithely by Эй ухнем [Ey Ukhnem] or The Song of the Volga Boatmen, also known as The Volga Burlak's Song.
 This is another well-known traditional Russian song depicting the suffering of the people in the depth of misery in czarist Russia.
-It was taken to the number one po-sition in the US-charts in 1941 by Glenn Miller, but it's not the song that Bul-gakov described.
+In 1866, this song was published in Collection of Russian Folksongs, a book by Mily Alexeevich Balakirev (1836-1910).
+It was taken to the number one position in the US-charts in 1941 by Glenn Miller (1904-1944), but it's not the song which Bulgakov described here in The Master and Margarita.

 A dose of valerian